Shou Sugi Ban.

 Age estimate 80-100 years; note intact soot layer where protected from rain, ferrous streaking, 4 nails per board, Suyaki erodes to a Gendai appearance over time, wall is likely north-facing.(South face NZ)

-ENVIRONMENT EFFECTS ON LONGEVITY OF YAKISUGI - SHOU SUGI BAN
+ENVIRONMENT EFFECTS ON LONGEVITY

 In terms of geographic location, in our experience, coastal marine and humid subtropical climates are the most challenging in terms of wood cladding longevity.
 Coastal climates are abrasive with salty air so wear through wood more quickly, and humid climates encourage the growth of fungi in the wood that can cause rot.